catalyst-cloud/catalystcloud-docs/source/tutorials/ansible-driven-puppet.rst

-Set up a Puppet master and clients with Ansible
+Set up a puppet master and clients with ansible
 ===============================================

 This tutorial will show you how to combine `Ansible`_ and `Puppet`_ to manage a